 Montessori Toys for 2-Year Olds

 Classic Montessori materials for two-year-olds offer practice with skills they enjoy mastering: twisting bolts onto boards, sorting shapes by color or texture, and figuring out which order steps must be executed to accomplish a task.

-Watch: The toys in the Monti Kids Level 6 Box for ages 18-22 months are examples of Montessori toys for two-year-olds that invite flow because they are designed to meet children’s abilities at exactly the level of work they enjoy.
+Note: The activities in the Monti Kids Subscription are examples of Montessori toys for two-year-olds that invite flow because they are designed to meet children's abilities at exactly the level of challenge they enjoy.

 Other examples of Montessori toys for two-year-olds

-Based on significant research, the Monti Kids learning team put together an assortment of toys for a box for 23-28-month olds.
+Based on significant research, the Monti Kids Learning Team put together an assortment of toys for an at-home program for two-and-a-half-year olds.

 - The Ring Slide, which gives your child practice with predicting consequences.

 - A Lacing Set, which challenges and rewards fine motor skills.

 - The Balancing Rings, which invites trial and error as little ones use precise hand movements to place rings along the pegs.

 Watch: Cylinder Drop (from the Exploration Toolkit)